microsoft/mwx-teams-spo-nav/README.md

 Teams supresses the navigation when viewing a SharePoint site in Teams.
 While this behavior is desired in some scenarios (like the [Me Hub](https://aka.ms/me-hub)), there are others (like the examples previously mentioned) where users need the ability navigate within a site.
 This solution addresses those scenarios by adding  the navigation back into a SharePoint site when it detects that it's running in Teams.

-### Features
+## Features
+* If your site has both hub and site navigation, there will be a pivot that will let you select what navigation to view.
 * Url paramater that can specified to supress the navigation for those scenarios where you don't navigation.
-* If your site has both hub and site navigation, there will be a pivot that will let you select what navigation to view.

 ![Usage gif](assets/teams-spo-nav.gif)

-## Url Parameter
+## Parameters
 The **mwx-nav** url parameter can be used to hide the navigation in Teams or show it in a SharePoint site not in Teams.
 Specify a value of:
 * **hide** to hide the navigation when the site is in Teams.
 An example url would look like: https://contoso.sharepoint.com/sites/me?mwx-nav=hide
 * **show** to show the navigation when the site is not in Teams.
 An example url would look like: https://contoso.sharepoint.com/sites/me?mwx-nav=show